paulofponciano/falco/README.md

 ### Deploy with Helm

 - Falco
-- Falcosidekick exporting to Loki
+- Falcosidekick exporting to Loki, Alertmanager and UI

 > [!NOTE]
 > Loki's setup using S3 for storage can be found at [o11y: OpenTelemetry, Prometheus, Loki e Tempo no EKS [Lab Session]](https://dev.to/aws-builders/o11y-opentelemetry-prometheus-loki-e-tempo-no-eks-lab-session-2o4b).